Empire Picture Palace

 No one has favorited this theater yet

+Located in the southwest London district of Streatham.
 The Empire Picture Palace was opened in December 1910.
 The cinema had a narrow entrance and the auditorium was reached via a corridor.
 It was also equipped with a tea room, reading rooms and a billiard saloon with two tables.
-The Empire Picture Palace was closed in 1932, due to newer cinemas being opened in the district that were equipped with sound films.
+The Empire Picture Palace was closed in 1932, due to newer cinemas being opened in the district which were equipped with sound films.

 During World War II the building became a sporting club and held regular dances.
 The auditorium was totally destroyed by a German V1 flying bomb, the first to fall on Streatham on 17th June 1944.
 The site was redeveloped and the front of the building became a Post Office.
 The Post Office was closed in August 1993 and it became a carpet shop, then a Soccers Bar.
 Since 1999 it has become the Ye Olde PO Bar.
 The site of the auditorium at the rear is now occupied by Potter’s Snooker Club.

-Today, the front of the building (with a modern facade) and former foyer space is in use as the Blue Ice Club.
+The front of the building (with a modern facade) and former foyer space has been in use as the Blue Ice Club and is now a Jazz Cafe.

 Just login to your account and subscribe to this theater